frankpulido/observers-hexagonal/docs/FEATURE_SUBSCRIBER_DIRECT_MESSAGING.md

 class DirectMessageLog extends Model {
     // Stores: sender_id, receiver_id, sent_at, status
     // NO title, NO message, NO channel_id
-    // Only metadata: who, when, delivered/failed
+    // Only metadata: who, when, status (true = delivered, false = failed) }
-}
 ```